GalassoLuca/GalassoLuca/README.md

 # Ciao, I'm Luca 👋

 Hi, I’m Luca, a Senior Software Engineer passionate about modern web technologies with a focus on building scalable, high-performance software.
 Programming has been my passion since childhood, driving me to constantly improve and deliver quality solutions.
 I’ve gained valuable experience working with startups and scale-ups, where agility and innovation are key.
-Beyond coding, I lead an active lifestyle: I teach and lead an Acroyoga community, and I also enjoy rock climbing, freediving, surfing, and surfskate.
+Beyond coding, I lead an active lifestyle: I lead an Acroyoga community, and I also enjoy rock climbing, freediving, surfing, and surfskate.
 I’m also deeply committed to protecting the environment and supporting animal welfare, which inspires me both in and out of work.

 <!--